How to Use Bubble Wrap?

 Bubble wrap is useful for protecting fragile items, and below are some good practices for disposing of bubble wrap.

-When it comes to recycling plastic, it’s essential to understand the different types of plastics.
+Recycling Bubble Wrap: When it comes to recycling plastic, it’s essential to understand the different types of plastics.
 Bubble wrap is a #4 Low-density polyethene (LDPE) and can be recycled with other soft plastic films if it’s clean and free from dirt and food residue.
-An authorized recycling program or provider usually accepts bubble wrap recycling.
+An authorised recycling program or provider usually accepts bubble wrap recycling.
 Check the local guidelines or visit the nearest mall with a plastic bag recycling bin.

-People are becoming more conscious of sustainable packaging trends and are starting to upcycle.
-Donating bubble wrap is an alternative way to dispose of the packaging.
+Donating Bubble Wrap: People are becoming more conscious of sustainable packaging trends and are starting to upcycle.
+Donating bubble wrap is an alternative way to dispose of the packaging and help reduce waste to make a difference in sustainability.

 - Post it on upcycling and material exchange sites, e.g. Freesharing and ReuseItNetwork.